André Rieu

-Rieu and his orchestra have turned classical and waltz music into a worldwide concert touring act.
-He resides in his native Maastricht.
+Rieu and his orchestra tour worldwide, often playing in stadiums.
+He resides in his native Maastricht, where he also regularly performs at the Vrijthof.

-Early life and family
+Early life and education

-The name Rieu is of French Huguenot origin, though both of Rieu's parents were Roman Catholic.
+The name Rieu is of French Huguenot origin, though both of Rieu's parents were Catholic.
 André was born to Andries Antonie Rieu and is the third of six children.
-He has two older sisters (Teresia and Cilia), two younger brothers (Robert and Jean-Philippe), and a younger sister (Gaby Buirma-Rieu).

 Rieu's father was conductor of the Maastricht Symphony Orchestra.
 Showing early promise, André began studying violin at the age of five.
-From a very early age, he developed a fascination with orchestra.
+From a very early age, he developed a fascination with orchestra, although he found his parents strict and moved away from his father's musical style in adulthood.
 He studied violin at the Conservatoire Royal in Liège and at the Conservatorium Maastricht, (1968–1973), studying under Jo Juda and Herman Krebbers.

 From 1974 to 1977, he attended the Music Academy in Brussels, studying with André Gertler.
 He completed his training with the distinction "Premier Prix" from the Royal Conservatory of Brussels.

+Personal life

 He married Marjorie Kochmann in 1975.
 She has been a language teacher and has written compositions.
-They have two sons, Marc and Pierre.
+They have two sons, including Pierre, a producer who frequently works with the Johann Strauss Orchestra.
+He lives in a small castle in Maastricht, which he alleges was once inhabited by Charles de Batz Castlemore-d'Artagnan.

-He speaks six languages: Dutch, English, German, French, Italian and Spanish.
+He speaks six languages: Dutch, English, German, French, Italian, and Spanish.
+His net worth was estimated at €25 million in 2016.
+His height is 6 ft ½ in (1.84 m).

 Career

 Johann Strauss Orchestra

 Rieu created the Johann Strauss Orchestra in 1987 and began with 12 members, giving its first concert on 1 January 1988.
 As of 2020, he performs with between 50 and 60 musicians.
 Rieu plays a 1667 Stradivarius violin.

-Rieu and his orchestra have appeared throughout Europe, North and South America, Japan, and Australia.
+Rieu and his orchestra have appeared throughout Europe, North and South America, Japan, and Australia, and New Zealand.
 In 2008, Rieu's tour featured a full-size reproduction of Empress Sisi's Castle, the biggest stage to have gone on tour at that time.